 It’s OK to start small.
 A week of dinners is a great start, or even a week of after-school snacks.
 Try using your meal plan to “trouble-shoot” your family’s eating habits: which meal of the day is the most harried and stressful?
 When do you wish your kids were eating more vegetables?
 You can get big results by planning ahead for the toughest times first.

 Another tip: if cooking five unique dinners in one week feels daunting, try planning for three big dinners instead, with leftovers every other night.
 Two nights of Sweet Potato Quinoa Bake?
 No one will complain.

-Step 2: Choose Your Format.
+Step 2: Choose a Place to Keep Your Plan.